Planned works

 We always plan essential works with great care to keep disruption to a minimum.

-Our timetables are planned 12 months in advance, and we schedule in the time needed for planned works to improve the rail network.
+Our timetables are planned 12 months in advance.
+This means we can schedule in the time needed for planned works to improve the rail network.

 When we need to carry out planned engineering works, such as replacing tracks or upgrading signalling systems, we might need to close a section of track for 24 hours or longer to complete the upgrade work efficiently and safely.